Preventing Air and Water Pollution

 *1Pollutant Release Transfer Register

-Emission/Transfer Chemical Substances for (Group in Japan)
+Emission/Transfer Chemical Substances in FY2022 (Group in Japan)

 (Unit: metric ton; mg-TEQ for dioxins)